chimera/servant/README.md

 **It's very stupid**

-If it receives a string of `"1"` via the serial connection, it does a *digital write* to *pin 7* which opens our electronic door latch.
+If it receives a string of `"1"` via the serial connection at a baud of *19200*, it does a *digital write* to *pin 7* which opens our electronic door latch.

 Ideally we could would not have to use an Arduino to do something so simple, but it works and we're a bit lazy.